List of Bas Muafakat Johor bus routes

-This is a list of the 73 Bas Muafakat Johor bus routes overseen by the Johor Public Transport Corporation (PAJ), under the auspices of the state government of Johor in Malaysia.
+This is a list of the 78 Bas Muafakat Johor bus routes overseen by the Johor Public Transport Corporation (PAJ), under the auspices of the state government of Johor in Malaysia.

 Iskandar Malaysia region

 Johor Bahru

+A Bas Muafakat Johor P101 bus departing from JB Sentral Bus Terminal.

 Johor Public Transport Corporation oversees the operation of ten bus routes serving Johor Bahru, funded by Johor Bahru City Council.
-The bus routes are operated by Mayang Sari and Handal Indah.
+The bus routes are operated by Handal Indah.